coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 can also cast one spell per day of each level between the maximum normal spell level and 9th, plus appropriate bonus spells

-of each level based on the deity's key ability score.
+of each level based on the deity’s key ability score.
 These spells are not shown on the table.

-The deity also doesn't incur attacks of opportunity for casting spells when threatened.
+The deity also doesn’t incur attacks of opportunity for casting spells when threatened.

 In addition, the deity receives the benefit of the Spell Focus feat on